Ism1tha/odoo-dev-environment/README.md

-# 🚀 Odoo Dev Environment Boilerplate
+# 🚀 Odoo development starter template

 This is a Docker-based development environment for Odoo, designed to help you **kickstart your custom Odoo module development** with minimal setup.
 It includes PostgreSQL, volume persistence, secrets management, and mounts for custom configuration and addons.